angelxmoreno/robo-cord-framework/project-docs/tasks.md

 ## 📋 Development Tips

-**Start Simple:** Begin with Task 1 and work sequentially.
-The monorepo structure is critical to get right first.
+**Dependency Order:** Build low-level utilities first (discovery, conventions), then services that depend on them, then the RoboCordApp that orchestrates everything.

 **Test Immediately:** After each framework task, test the changes with the example bot to ensure everything works.

+**Template Method Pattern:** Focus on the RoboCordApp base class (Task 8) - this is the core architecture that eliminates duplication.

-**Multiple Apps:** After Task 14, create additional bot applications to validate framework flexibility.
+**Inheritance Testing:** After Task 9-10, create additional bot applications to validate the inheritance approach works across different use cases.

 **Version Control:** Use workspace versioning to manage framework updates across multiple bot applications.

-**Total Estimated Time:** 65-80 hours of development work
+**Total Estimated Time:** 45-60 hours of development work (reduced due to inheritance eliminating duplication)

-The tasks are ordered for monorepo development where you build the framework package and test it immediately with bot applications, ensuring real-world validation at every step.
+The tasks are ordered for dependency-driven development: utilities → services → base class → concrete apps, ensuring each layer builds properly on the previous foundation.